L-Steinmacher/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+closure is when a function reaches outside of itself to grab a value.
+The value may be a variable or another function(which in essence is just a value)

 2. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){